sampiecz/467_ASS4_PROTO/README.md

 - [ ] Add modal popup for band member creation
 - [ ] Create Agent Table and find out what attributes are needed to store it
 - [ ] Add bandId & possibly agentId inside of create_a_new_band.php
+- [ ] Add messages / form validation to things.
+Will make Kai all happy and give us a better grade.
+Woo.
+- [ ] Add php for dropdown band / artist on create_a_new_event
+- [ ] Once again, she fucking loves messages and validation.

 # Welcome to our prototype for OFNI event management